JJowoo/QSPLIT1/README.md

 ## 5. Compare Results

 - *Results* section lists accuracy per combination
-- Easily identify stable or high-performing combinations
+- Enabling easy exploration of stable and high-performance combinations

 ---

 ## 6. Export Code

-- In *Results*, select a dummy code and click **Export** button
+- select a dummy code and click **Export** button to save dummy code as a `.py` file
 - Outputs an executable `.py` file compatible with *TorchQuantum*
 - Enables reuse, extension, and integration into follow-up experiments or deployment